teamniteo/handbook/5_People/benefits.md

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).

 The conference allowance bonus requires that you write a report about the conference when you get back.
-It can be published any of our blogs or as a Spotlight article in our [Newsletter](https://github.com/niteoweb/operations/tree/master/newsletter).
+It can be published on any of our blogs or as a Spotlight article in our [Newsletter](https://github.com/niteoweb/operations/tree/master/newsletter).

 For example, John attends a 5-day IRL in Istanbul: